|Order a Free Sample?

 This Rustic grade flooring has a characteristic natural look with substantial colour and structural graining variation between the planks.
 Rustic grade is also characterised by medium sized knots, more hairline splits and some sapwood.

-A wide range of Kahrs accessories and Wood Floor maintenance products are also available to complement this product.
-There is a great range of scotia and quadrant beadings, stair nosings, underlays and more floor fitting products.
+A wide range of Kahrs accessories and are available to complement this product - scotia and quadrant beadings, thresholds, edgings and more.

 |Wood Floor Specification